k4ji/tracesimulationreceiver/README.md

 ```

 3. Follow the same steps from the macOS/Linux section above, starting with Step 1 (Jaeger setup) with the image you built in Step 2.

 ---

+## Configuration

+Refer to the [reference configuration](./reference.yaml) for detailed options, and see
+the [examples directory](./example) for real-world usage patterns.

+---